joelybahh/code-buddy/README.md

 Please note that command-line arguments take precedence over the configuration file settings.

-## Version

-The current version of CodeBuddy is 0.4.0.

 ## Contributing

 We welcome contributions!
 If you'd like to contribute, please follow these steps: